Dhairya3391/ppt-converter/README.md

 - Files are uploaded to Google Drive, converted, exported as PDF, and deleted from Drive automatically.
 - Make sure your service account has access to the Drive API.
+- Files are converted one at a time; the terminal shows a simple "Converting <file>..." line for each document so you know which one is in progress.